software-mansion/protostar/website/docs/tutorials/guides/testing.md

 def expect_revert(error_type: Optional[str] = None, error_message: Optional[str] = None) -> Callable[[], None]: ...
 ```

 If a code beneath `expect_revert` raises a specified exception, a test will pass.
 If not, a test will fail.
 It accepts `error_type`, `error_message`, and returns a function that cancels this cheatcode.
-Calling that function is optional.
+You can call that function to limit the expected error scope.

 :::info
 Protostar displays an error type and message when a test fails.